prinx/rejoice-docs/README.md

+> This repo has been move to the [Rejoice Framework](https://github.com/rejoice-framework/docs) organisation.

 <div align="center">
 <img width="400" src="assets/images/logo.png">

 Rejoice building your USSD applications
 </div>

 # Rejoice Docs

 This is the official documentation of the rejoice framework.

 You can browse the documentation on the [Rejoice docs site](https://prinx.github.io/rejoice-docs).